-JUST RELEASED: The long-awaited 20th anniversary edition of Weidensaul's classic Mountains of the Heart will be released in February 2016, by Fulcrum Publishing.
+JUST RELEASED: The long-awaited 20th anniversary edition of Weidensaul's classic Mountains of the Heart was released in 2016 by Fulcrum Publishing.
 Fully revised to reflect the changes in ecology, conservation and natural history over the past two decades, it also features an expansive new foreword.

 Praise for Mountains of the Heart: